Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Methodology

-\rebut{Given that $\hat{\tau_0}$ is a function of $\tau_i$, our approach takes the gradient not only through the constraint function}, $c_j$ as prior methods did but also through the diffusion model, $s_\theta$ itself.
-Intuitively, by taking the gradient through both the constraint function $c_j$ and the diffusion model $s_\theta$, we modify the entire trajectory $\tau_{i-1}$ to adhere to the constraint rather than just a portion of the trajectory. \rebut{This whole-trajectory update is generally superior to updating small portions as it ensures the entire trajectory remains coherent and smooth, with all timesteps adjusted in relation to each other.
-It allows for global optimization of the trajectory, potentially finding better solutions that satisfy the constraint while maintaining overall motion quality.
-Furthermore, by updating the whole trajectory, we reduce the risk of getting stuck in local minima that may occur when only modifying small portions.}
+\rebut{Given that $\hat{\tau_0}$ is a function of $\tau_i$, our approach takes the gradient not only through the constraint function}, $c_j$\cam{,} as prior methods did, but also through the diffusion model, $s_\theta$\cutttt{ itself}.
+Intuitively, by taking the gradient through both\cutttt{ the constraint function} $c_j$ and\cutttt{ the diffusion model} $s_\theta$, \cutttt{we modify }the entire trajectory\cam{,} $\tau_{i-1}$\cam{,}\cutttt{ to} adhere\cam{s} to the constraint rather than just a portion of the trajectory. \rebut{This whole-trajectory update is generally superior to updating small portions as it ensures the entire trajectory remains coherent and smooth.\cutttt{, with all timesteps adjusted in relation to each other.
+It allows for global optimization of the trajectory, potentially finding better solutions that satisfy the constraint while maintaining overall motion quality.} Furthermore, by updating the whole trajectory, we reduce the risk of getting stuck in local minima that may occur when only modifying small portions.}

-Many motion planning task constraints, such as constraining the start or ending states, only act on a few timesteps within the trajectory.
-Similarly, our constraints only enforce the end-effector to be at the ball at a single timestep.
-In traditional approaches, the function $\nabla_{\tau_{i-1}} c(\tau_{i-1})$ only updates a small portion of the predicted trajectory at each denoising timestep, where all other points receive no updates as the gradient is 0. \rebut{This limited update can lead to suboptimal solutions, as it doesn't consider the impact on the entire motion sequence.
-In contrast, our method's whole-trajectory update allows for more flexible and globally optimal solutions, even when constraints are localized to specific timesteps.}
+Many motion planning task constraints, \cam{e.g. constraints on goal states}, only act on a \cutttt{few timesteps within}\cam{subset of} the trajectory. \cutttt{Similarly, our constraints only enforce the end-effector to be at the ball at a single timestep. }In \cutttt{traditional}\cam{prior} approaches, the function\cam{,} $\nabla_{\tau_{i-1}} c(\tau_{i-1})$ only updates \cutttt{a small portion}\cam{the constrained subset} of the predicted trajectory at each denoising step.\cutttt{, where all other points receive no updates as the gradient is 0.
+This limited update} \cam{However, this }can lead to suboptimal solutions, as it \cam{does not} consider the impact on the entire motion sequence.
+In contrast, our method's whole-trajectory update allows for more flexible and globally optimal solutions, even when constraints are localized to specific timesteps.